 We were never expecting the Snapdragon 765G to match the 865’s peak performance, but there’s more to a chipset that raw power.
 It’s often the other features that a chip enables that result in more compelling user experiences.

 Unlike the standard 765, the Snapdragon 765G supports 120Hz displays at an FHD+ resolution.
-This could allow the Pixel 5 to keep the high refresh rate of its predecessor and might even be able to leave it on constantly if power draw is low enough.
+This allows the Pixel 5 to keep the high 90Hz refresh rate of its predecessor and might even be able to leave it on constantly if power draw is low enough.
 The Snapdragon 865 supports up to 144Hz at a QHD+ resolution, but we haven’t seen any phones offer that option out of the box due to the high power consumption.

 Cameras are a cornerstone of modern smartphones and both chipsets support some common high-end features.
 Both SoCs are built using Qualcomm’s dual Computer Vision ISP (CV-ISP) technology, supporting object detection, multi-frame HDR and denoise, and real-time bokeh blur directly on the ISP with high power efficiency.
 Google’s Pixel 5 could certainly run its advanced image processing algorithms on this CV-ISP.
 The Snapdragon 865 supports these features with higher resolution sensors, up to 64MP versus 36MP, and allows for up to 8K video recording or 960fps 720p low motion.
 But megapixels aren’t everything.
-The 765G retains the bulk of the most important capabilities and can even take 192MP snapshots and shoot 4K video at 30fps.
+The 765G retains the bulk of the most important capabilities and can even take 192MP snapshots and shoot 4K video at up to 60fps.

 The 765G shares key features, including 5G, Wi-Fi 6, computer vision image processing, and 120Hz display support.